"What is sin?" is made perfectly clear in scripture. The author of Hebrews teaches us this, about scripture:

 For the word of God is living and powerful, and sharper than any two-edged sword, piercing even to the division of soul and spirit, and of joints and marrow, and is a discerner of the thoughts and intents of the heart (Hebrews 4:12 NKJV).

-On the other hand for those who have been born again (including me), we must repent of these sins that God has convicted us of, and correct the course we are on by eliminating them from your life, by leading and living a repentant lifestyle.
+On the other hand for those who have been born again (including me), we must repent of these sins that God has convicted us of, and correct the course we are on by eliminating them from our lives, by leading and living a repentant lifestyle.
 Here are the passages describing "What is sin?"

 For from within, out of the heart of men, proceed evil thoughts, adulteries, fornications (sexual immorality), murders, thefts, covetousness, wickedness, deceit, lewdness (lustful desires), an evil eye, blasphemy, pride, foolishness.
 All these evil things come from within and defile a man (Mark 7:21-23 NKJV).